DieracDelta/DieracDelta.github.io/posts/2021-09-24-neovim-nix.md

 nix edit nixpkgs#$PLUGINNAME
 ```

 Now, I've gone through and done this for most of the plugins I use on a day-to-day basis.
 For the out of date ones, I add nix flake inputs and call `overrideAttrs`. `overrideAttrs` is a function that takes a function as an input of the form `(oldattrs: {...})`.
-This function takes in one argument, `oldattrs`, and returns an attribute set which is then merge with the old attribute set.
+This function takes in one argument, `oldattrs`, and returns an attribute set which is then merged with the old attribute set.
 It overwrites any attributes we specify.
 In this case, we just wish to override the source code (which we have done in multiple places):

 ```nix
 configure.packages.myVimPackage.start = with pkgs.vimPlugins; [